craws/OpenAtlas/install.md

     $ nosetests3 -c tests/.noserc

 ## Docker

-Be aware, Docker installation is in an experimental state.
-It is **NOT** meant for usage as productive system!
+Be aware, the Docker installation is experimental and is **not** meant for usage on a productive system.

-To run OpenAtlas as Docker container clone the repository
+To run OpenAtlas as a Docker container clone the repository

     $ git clone https://github.com/craws/OpenAtlas.git